 Here's an example of a multi-product ad from Shutterfly, along with the additional images that are used in the ad.
 Each image has a different offer, to appeal to many different demographics in one ad.

-- It includes an enticing value prop: There is a very clear value for the user, 40% off each of the products being advertised.
+- It's valuable.
+There is a very clear value for the user, 40% off each of the products being advertised.
 The code and sale end date are also clear in the ad description.
 This ad also has an added level of value, it is showing the many different ways people can use Shutterfly, in ways many may not be aware of.